 Within a majority of the impounded habitats, Chinese tallow appears to be dominant.
 To enhance these areas they would be chemically treated.
 The tree stems would be left in place to deteriorate naturally within the system.
-No mechanized land clearing or large logging equipment would be used for the exotic eradication.
+No mechanized land clearing or large logging equipment would be used for the exotic eradication, except where removed for associated dirt work for hydrologic modifications.